 Never basking in the spotlight,

-The light on others instead.
+he chose to shine the light on others instead.

-Thousands found a higher calling
+Countless found a higher calling

-On the road that he once tread.
+walking on the road he once tread.

-F.C.
-Sharma ji, a senior disciple, recalled that Dr. Shankarnarayan ji once requested Gurudev to accompany him on a work-related matter of extreme importance.
-Even though Gurudev agreed to his request, the plan fell through repeatedly due to Gurudev’s unavailability.
-One morning, Shankarnarayan ji reached Gurgaon and fervently requested Gurudev again.
+Shankarnarayan ji arrived in Gurgaon one morning and fervently requested Gurudev once again.
 Gurudev asked him to fetch a camera and click his photograph.
-He then instructed Shankarnarayan ji to carry the photograph in his shirt pocket when he went to attend to the important work.
-This incident marked the first time Gurudev allowed himself to be photographed after his advent as a Mahaguru.
+He then instructed Shankarnarayan ji to carry the photo in his shirt pocket when he went to attend to the important work.
+This incident marked the first time Gurudev allowed himself to be photographed after becoming a mahaguru.

 Suresh Prabhu, a disciple, remembered, “Gurudev never craved attention.
 He never behaved like other so called God-men behaved.
 He was very casual, very relaxed and he was very inconspicuous.”